In war on smog, struggling China steel mills adapt to survive

 Beijing is focusing its efforts on Hebei province, which, with an annual production capacity of 286 million tonnes, produces more steel a year than the whole of the European Union and was home to seven of China’s 10 most polluted cities in the first nine months of 2014, according to official data.

-But steel mills, already suffering from a capacity glut, slowing demand and weak prices, aim to minimise output disruptions, industry sources say.
+But steel mills, already suffering from a capacity glut, slowing demand and weak prices, aim to minimize output disruptions, industry sources say.

 Credit Suisse said in a note that the ability of steel mills to shift production to October and late November should moderate fluctuations in monthly output, though it estimated national industrial growth for November could be cut by 0.2-0.4 percentage point from the APEC meeting-related shutdowns.